Waradu/keyboard/README.md

 - Added `keyboard.subscribe` for inspecting active listeners
 - Added `keyboard.record` to record a key sequence
-- Added `parseKeyString` to parse a key string into parts
+- Added `parseKeyString` to parse a key string into key data
 - Added Nuxt-only `useKeyboardInspector` and `useKeybindRecorder` helper

 ### v7 -> v7.1 Directives